AdobeDocs/audience-manager.en/help/using/features/algorithmic-models/predictive-audiences-reporting.md

 ## Model Overview Report{#model-report}

 Once you choose a model, its reporting page will load.
-At the top of the page you can see the top 5 largest [!UICONTROL Predictive Audiences] segments, based on 1 day real-time realization, that the model has classified your target audience by.
-The **[!UICONTROL Other]** category includes the rest of the personas, which were not included in the top 5 largest [!UICONTROL Predictive Audiences] segments.
+At the top of the page you can see the top 5 largest predictive segments, based on 1 day real-time realization, that the model has classified your target audience by.
+The **[!UICONTROL Other]** category includes the rest of the personas, which were not included in the top 5 largest predictive segments.

 Audience Manager displays both a color coded donut chart and a timeline graph for your [!UICONTROL Predictive Audiences].

 Clicking the personas tabs at the top of the page adds or removes them from the chart and graph.

-The donut chart shows you a persona-based breakdown of your target audience, while the graph shows you the 1-day real time population trend of your [!UICONTROL Predictive Audiences] segments over the past 6 days.
+The donut chart shows you a persona-based breakdown of your target audience, while the graph shows you the 1-day real time population trend of your predictive segments over the past 6 days.

 If the model status is [!UICONTROL Pending], [!UICONTROL Warning], or [!UICONTROL Error], the model status is displayed instead of the graphs.